vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 Recently, when reading something completely different, I found papers that follow a similar approach:
 - [STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation](https://proceedings.mlr.press/v164/bhardwaj22a/bhardwaj22a.pdf) which uses the approach for MPPI.
-- [An integrated system for real-time Model Predictive Control of humanoid robots](https://homes.cs.washington.edu/~todorov/papers/ErezHumanoids13.pdf) which mentions this approach at thevery end of section III.
+- [An integrated system for real-time Model Predictive Control of humanoid robots](https://homes.cs.washington.edu/~todorov/papers/ErezHumanoids13.pdf) which mentions this approach at the very end of section III.
 - [Distributing Collaborative Multi-Robot Planning with Gaussian Belief Propagation](https://arxiv.org/pdf/2203.11618.pdf) - there is a brief mention of 'increasing time-gaps between consecutive states', but this is never elaborated after, and not really visible in the video demonstration.

 I am interested in how you should choose your timesteps, and what improvement you can expect _at a constant compute time_.
 There is little discussion of that in any of those papers above, only the mention that "there is a design tradeoff", and that "small steps in the beginning, and large steps later" are better.

-And while I completely belive that this strategy is the correct one, I would like to see some more experiments on it, get an intuition how much compute time can be saved, and check if this is really the best strategy.
+And while I completely believe that this strategy is the correct one, I would like to see some more experiments on it, get an intuition how much compute time can be saved, and check if this is really the best strategy.

 There were two more papers that I could find that go in a similar direction, albeit going a step further: they are automatically adjusting the timestep-size to get a dense representation of the system at points where it matters, and a finer one where it does not: